 15 Places to Take the Solo Trip of a Lifetime

-When I moved to Spain seven years ago without knowing a soul, I panicked.
+When I moved to Spain nearly ten years ago without knowing a soul, I panicked.
 In a country so famously social (the entire concept of tapas implies having friends to share them with), how would I get by?
 Luckily, I landed in Seville.

-The south lives up to its stereotype as Spain’s most fun-loving, open, hospitable region.
-Social life here is a public affair -- in the streets, in the plazas, spilling onto cobblestones outside the bars.
+The south lives up to its stereotype as Spain’s more fun-loving, open, hospitable region.
+Social life here is a public affair—in the streets, in the plazas, spilling onto cobblestones outside the bars.
 One friend told me he lived in Seville for years and never saw the inside of his best friend’s house.
-As a result it’s easy to strike up a conversation with locals (if you can hold your own with the tricky Andaluz accent) or some friendly study-abroad types (if you can’t).
+This makes it easy to strike up a conversation with locals (if you can hold your own with the tricky Andaluz accent) or some friendly study-abroad types (if you can’t).

-You don’t even need a plan: just go outside and something will find you, whether it be a religious procession (there are so. many. religious. processions.) or an impromptu flamenco show, or a crowd of strangers watching the Betis game in one of the bars on La Alameda or Plaza del Salvador.
+You don’t even need a plan: Just go outside and something will find you, whether it be a religious procession (there are so. many. religious. processions.), an impromptu flamenco show, or a crowd of strangers watching the Betis game in one of the bars on La Alameda or Plaza del Salvador.
 For a real challenge, visit during the Feria de Abril, when the entire city dresses up like it’s 1899 and spends a whole week dancing sevillanas and day-drinking in brightly colored canvas tents, called casetas.
-A few of the casetas are public and open to all, but most are reserved for specific families and their closest friends.
-Score an invite to one of those and you’ll earn a spot in the Solo Traveler Hall of Fame. -- Maya Kroth
+A few of the casetas are public and open to all, but most are reserved for specific families and their close friends.
+Score an invite to one of those and you’ll instantly be considered one of the locals. –Maya Kroth

 If you talk to someone about Redding, they’ll likely remember the Carr Fire and the destruction it caused in Northern California.
 But, as is typical with wildfires, new growth abounds from the ashes, and Redding is blossoming.
 Sure, Redding isn’t the hippest place to hang on the West Coast, but it’s not trying to be.
 It’s a town big enough to allow you to explore alone, but small enough that if you stay for a week, you’ll make friends with three bartenders and contemplate real estate costs on the outskirts of Shasta Lake.